rajannpatel/landscape-docs/en/onprem.md

 | [19.10](./ReleaseNotes19.10.md)  | 2019-Oct         | **2023-Apr**        | 18.04 LTS              |

 !!!
 Note:
-    Work is being done to allow Landscape On-Premises to run on Ubuntu 20.04.
-However, there is currently no ETA for that support.
-Once Ubuntu 20.04 is supported, Landscape On-Premises will still continue to be supported on Ubuntu 18.04 until there has been sufficient time for customers to migrate their environment.
+    Work is being done to allow self-hosted Landscape to run on Ubuntu 20.04 and 22.04.
+This version of Landscape is undergoing development and testing, and will be available in Q1 2023.
+Once Ubuntu 20.04 and 22.04 are supported, self-hosted Landscape will still continue to be supported on Ubuntu 18.04 until there has been sufficient time for customers to migrate their environment.

 !!!
 Note:
-    The Landscape client is available for all [supported Ubuntu releases](https://ubuntu.com/about/release-cycle), independently of the Landscape On-Premises releases.
+    The Landscape client is available for all [supported Ubuntu releases](https://ubuntu.com/about/release-cycle), independently of the self-hosted Landscape releases.

 ## Installation
-Landscape On-Premises consists of two parts:
+self-hosted Landscape consists of two parts:

  * **database server**
  * **application server**